hashicorp-terraform-cloud/webinar-content/script/walkthrough.md

 * Save Variables
 * Workspace Overview

-Now we need to sort out that SSH Key.
+Now we need to sort out that SSH Key, and of course some credentials to allow the Terraform platform to talk to AWS.
 To do this, I'm going to use a Variable Set.

 You can think of Variable Sets as logical groupings of Variables that you may wish to manage outside the lifecycle of a Workspace.
-For example, common tags on resources, credentials or keys that should be applied to multiple workspaces.
+For example, common tags on resources, credentials or keys that could be applied to multiple workspaces.

 * Assign Variable Sets - AWS Credentials, SSH Public Key

 * Plan & Apply

-You can see from the structured output that Teraform is provisioning the resources in AWS.
-You can clearly see that it's creating the instance, the SSH key, and a security group for the instance.

 Whilst we wait for that to finish, let's have a quick look at some of the elements in the Workspace View here.